New ‘Power Rangers’ Trailer Released: 5 Exciting Takeaways For The Movie

 4. All Rangers Will Need to Train

-The original Power Rangers already had some experience in fighting; at least, some of them did.
+The original Power Rangers already had some experience in fighting — at least, some of them did.
 Jason and Trini were trained in martial arts, while Kimberly was a gymnast, so could already do the flips needed.
-When Tommy joined, he was also trained in martial arts already.
+Tommy was also trained in martial arts.
 It didn’t take long for the teenagers to learn how to fight and develop their abilities.

 This clearly isn’t the case with the new Power Rangers movie.
-The teens will come together as “screw ups,” and have to learn how to fight and harness their new superpowers.
+The teens will come together as “screwups” and have to learn how to fight and harness their new superpowers.
 They will need to learn how to work as a team to take down the biggest evil Angel Grove has ever seen.
 Fans will see the Rangers fully develop into the warriors that they are now destined to be.

 Power Rangers trailer introduces Bryan Cranston’s Zordon, Megazord https://t.co/BYxHClOL1F